 Although the RWMSC algorithm was written generally for the initial controller, several elements of the control system will be upgraded and expanded, based on both new hardware capabilities and physics advancements.
 These are briefly summarized below, and addressed individually in the following text.
 Some of these enhancements will be completed and tested before NSTX-U first plasma, both on offline and real-time implementations:

-- independent control of each RWM actuator coil using the new switching power amplifier power supplies
+- independent control of each midplane RWM actuator coil using the new switching power amplifier power supplies

 - fully generalize input to allow expanded sensors of any orientation to allow dual component field input